doucoureb/berea-college-csc-226.github.io/index.md

     - Begin [T01: Choose Your Own Adventure](https://docs.google.com/document/d/1IG9wCXFOpTjpWn8v0vMOvy9p03FKQDRwe94bDZk18wE/edit?usp=sharing)
   - **After class**:
     - Continue [A01: Breaking Bad](https://docs.google.com/document/d/1QRrUqCG2fbk1GRdXOFSxxCY9tJwrlkEjBGTwW21ME7M/edit?usp=sharing) which is due on Wednesday, September 1, 2021.
+    - Complete and submit [T00: Exploring PyCharm](https://docs.google.com/document/d/1cXdActfgB6wWmyJozWNgM_-ZfSDTWQw4fFVXYRufQlI/edit?usp=sharing) with a partner.
+Both of you will submit a repo link to Moodle.
+This will be due on Monday, August 30.

 ## Day 4: Wednesday, August 25, 2021
   - **In class**:
     - Questions on readings?